simaon78i/MoodCast-WebSite/README.md

 # 🎬 MoodCast — AI-Powered Movie Recommendations

-**MoodCast** is a smart movie-recommendation website that suggests films based on your current mood.
+**MoodCast** is a smart movie-recommendation Progressive Web App (PWA)  that suggests films based on your current mood.
 Powered by AI and fully deployed to a live production environment, it integrates TMDB, Google OAuth, and **Stripe Checkout** to deliver a seamless cinematic experience.

 ---